BrandonSmith710/BrandonSmith710.github.io/_posts/2022-03-16-SalesAnalysis.md

 ![Screenshot (33)](https://user-images.githubusercontent.com/75755695/159067842-9d980a34-48ff-4b52-b613-328766925827.png)

-The following code was implemented to pull the 50 best customers
+The following code was implemented to pull the 50 best customers.
 ~~~
 # find ID numbers of 50 best customers